Handshake stirs old revolutionary ghosts at Mandela memorial

 He visited Libya in the face of stern U.S. criticism and even decorated Gaddafi with South Africa's Order of Good Hope.

-"Madiba had friends who were frowned upon, but you have to honour their relationship," said Zelda la Grange, Mandela's former personal assistant, calling him by his clan name.
+"Madiba had friends who were frowned upon, but you have to honor their relationship," said Zelda la Grange, Mandela's former personal assistant, calling him by his clan name.

 "It was important to him even in later years to remain loyal to the people who supported him and the ANC," she added.